 I feel guilty that I'm not there enough for my loved one.
 What can I do?

 Many long-distance caregivers feel guilty about not being able to do enough or spend adequate time with a family member in need of care.
 If you're feeling guilty, remind yourself that you're doing the best you can.
-It may be helpful to join a support group for caregivers.
-You might benefit from the tips of others, as well as the knowledge that you're not alone.Previous page
+It might be helpful to join a support group for caregivers.
+You might benefit from the tips of others as well as the knowledge that you're not alone.Previous page

 (2 of 2)

 - Caregiving.
 Family Caregiver Alliance. http://caregiver.org/caregiver/jsp/content_node.jsp?nodeid=2313.
 Accessed June 14, 2013.

 - So far away: Twenty questions for long distance caregivers.
 National Institute on Aging. http://www.nia.nih.gov/health/publication/so-far-away-twenty-questions-and-answers-about-long-distance-caregiving-0.
 Accessed June 14, 2013.

 - Long-distance caregiving.
 Family Caregiver Alliance. http://www.caregiver.org/caregiver/jsp/content_node.jsp?nodeid=854.
 Accessed June 14, 2013.

 - Handbook for long-distance caregivers.
 Family Caregiver Alliance. http://www.caregiver.org/caregiver/jsp/content_node.jsp?nodeid=1034.
 Accessed June 14, 2013.

 - Long-distance caregiving.
 Alzheimer's Association. http://www.alz.org/living_with_alzheimers_long_distance_caregiving.asp.
 Accessed June 14, 2013.